ACZG3018/CS-336-Project/README.txt

 cancelBid.jsp – Allows a seller or admin to cancel a specific bid from a buyer.

-checkWin.jsp - Handles logic for who wins a bid.

 cr_helpdesk.jsp – Customer Representative helpdesk interface to assist users, view reports, or manage complaints.

 createAccount.jsp – Registration page allowing users to create new accounts.

 createListing.jsp – Form for sellers to enter vehicle details and create a new auction listing.

+deleteUser.jsp – Backend logic to soft-delete (anonymize) a user account while preserving their transaction history.

 enableAutoBid.jsp – Saves or removes user auto-bid settings and triggers the auto-bid engine.

+getAdminUserStats.jsp – AJAX helper that fetches and displays user details and auction history for the admin dashboard.

+getUserStats.jsp – AJAX helper that retrieves participation and win statistics for a user profile

 globalNotification.jsp - Handles notification logic and format.

 index.jsp – Login page where users authenticate to enter the system.

-logged_in.jsp – Simple landing page confirming a successful login.
+manageAlerts.jsp – JSON API to retrieve or delete user-defined alerts.

+notification_service.jsp – Background service that checks for auction updates, winner notifications, and alerts.

-processPayment.jsp - Handles logic behind payments for a product.
+processPayment.jsp – Handles logic behind payments for a product.

 qa.jsp - Allows users to contribute towards an interactive question and answer forum.

-show_log_in.jsp – Login status display page.
+staff_login.jsp – Dedicated login portal for Administrators and Customer Representatives.

 submitAuction.jsp – Processes submitted listing data and inserts vehicle, subtype, and auction records into the database.